MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 *Entity Integrity Constraint*: Ensures that the primary key is not null.

 *Referential Integrity Constraint*: Ensures that the foreign key references a valid primary key in another relation

+*Semantic Integrity Constraints*: based on application semantics and cannot be expressed by the relational model.

 == Operations on Relations